Lookin' at U - Phyllis Robinson

-This week, we learn more about Phyllis Robinson, office associate in the College of Public Health's Center for Reducing Health Dispartities.
+Each Thursday, we randomly feature a medical center employee.
+This week, we learn more about Phyllis Robinson, office associate in the College of Public Health's Center for Reducing Health Disparities.

 - Name: Phyllis Robinson